ScottDenton/GitHub-Pages/index.md

 Jekyll is designed to allow users the ability to create their own static webpages without any pre existing knowledge of html or CSS.
 You can simply type everything in markdown and let Jekyll do all the hard work converting it into the correct html and CSS format.

-Jekyll is ideal for blogging as it allows the user to easily add new posts to their site by simply updating a markdown file without the need for a server to save everything to, as it is all be stored on your GitHub repository.
+Jekyll is ideal for blogging as it allows the user to easily add new posts to their site by simply updating a markdown file without the need for a server to save everything to, as it is all stored on your GitHub repository.

 To download Jekyll and create a new site it only requires 4 simple steps.
 <!--